nicholasaraj/tarpaulin-course-api/README.md

 - `instructor1@osu.com`, `instructor2@osu.com` – can view and manage their own courses
 - `student1@osu.com` through `student6@osu.com` – can view enrolled courses

-> All users share the same password in testing.
-Password is defined in the Postman environment.

 ---

 ## Endpoints Overview